andrijun0406/DellAzureStackHCI/Deployment/README.md

 ### Task 01 - Setting Password

 The AX nodes comes with pre-installed 22H2 OS, but sometimes it ships with the old 21H2 OS.
-Also we have noticed that the OS was pre-installed the OOBE (out-of-the-box experience) set local admin password (with simple one first)
+Also we have noticed that the OS was pre-installed with keyboard settings to German (de-CH).
+Therefore, change the password with considerations that it was using German Keyboard or just setting the simple password (Note: need to check whether HCI OS support simple password for adminstrator)

 ### Task 02 - Change Keyboard Settings
 by default it is preinstalled using german (de-CH)

 Set-WinUserLanguageList en-US
 Set-WinSystemLocale -systemlocale en-US

 ### Task 02 - Upgrade using SConfig